nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 ssh pi@<YOUR RASPBERRY PI IP ADDRESS>
 ```

-Finally you can run the Ref deployment on the Raspberry Pi as follows:
+Finally, you can run the Ref deployment on the Raspberry Pi as follows:
 ```sh
 ./Ref -a <ground system ip> -p 50000
 ```